A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Homoclinic bifurcations, wave pulses, and chaos

 \section{Homoclinic bifurcations, wave pulses, and chaos}

-Figure~\ref{fig:hom_p} shows three different homoclinic orbits to the equilibrium $\mb{p}$ in the {left-hand side} column, and their respective time series in the {right-hand side} column.
-The values of parameters $(m,d)$ for each case correspond to those marked as $\diamondsuit,$ $\Box$ and $\times$ along the curve $h_p$ in {figure}~\ref{fig:bifurcacion}.
-In the left-hand side column of {figure}~\ref{fig:hom_p}, the homoclinic trajectories develop a rotational movement near $\mb{p}$ before making a large excursion and returning to $\mb{p}$; see the sequence of panels (a1)-(b1)-(c1).
+Fig.~\ref{fig:hom_p} shows three different homoclinic orbits to the equilibrium $\mb{p}$ in the left-hand side column, and their corresponding time series in the right-hand side column.
+The values of parameters $(m,d)$ for each case correspond to those marked as $\diamondsuit,$ $\Box$ and $\times$ along the curve $h_p$ in Fig.~\ref{fig:bifurcacion}.
+In the left-hand side column of Fig.~\ref{fig:hom_p}, the homoclinic trajectories develop a rotational movement near $\mb{p}$ before making a large excursion and returning to $\mb{p}$; see the sequence of panels (a1)-(b1)-(c1).
 The amplitude of these oscillations increases as the point $(m,d)$ moves to the right along the curve $h_p$.
 As a result, the corresponding wave pulses in panels (a2)-(b2)-(c2) feature an initial transient with increasingly larger oscillations ---as $(m,d)$ moves to the right along $h_p$--- around the equilibrium values; in each case, this culminates in a large pulse before decaying back to the rest state.
 Indeed, the initial pattern of smaller amplitude oscillations of each wave takes most of a long interval of values of $z\in]0,1[$ (i.e, it is a ``slow" build-up in terms of $z$); while the large amplitude pulse occurs in a smaller interval (of order $10^{-4}$) of parameter $z$ (i.e, a ``fast" discharge).
-Further, notice that both populations tend to increase and decrease their densities simultaneously along any given traveling pulse.
+Further, notice that both state variables $\mb u$ and $\mb v$ tend to increase and decrease simultaneously along any given traveling pulse.